He should have told her then. The first time he saw it.He should have told her then. The first time he saw it.

 Fionn was barely two.

 The walk to the well took longer than it used to.
 Fionn insisted on walking himself; he wouldn't let Torven carry him anymore, not since he'd figured out his legs could hold him even if they wobbled doing it.
-His small fists clenched as he toddled forward.
+His small hands balled tight as he toddled forward.

 Two steps.
 Pause for balance.
 Three more, arms windmilling.
 A bird passed overhead—Fionn's eyes followed—and Torven caught him before he fell, set him back on his feet.
 Two more steps and Fionn stopped again, staring at clouds drifting past bone walls.

 Breath hung in the air, cold enough to frost his beard.
 Torven's burns ached; they always did in Frost-season.
-Dragon fire scars, wrist to elbow on both arms.
-He'd gotten used to the ache.
+The scars striped both forearms, tight and pale, but he'd gotten used to the ache.

 Five or six children ran through the middle space, laughing as they kicked a leather ball between them.
 Mostly Edge-dwellers, and one Boneholder boy, Colm, in a dragon-scale vest too valuable to risk but worn anyway.
 Status, even at four winters old.

-The boy didn't care who he played with.
-Too young to know he shouldn't be.
+The boy didn't care who he played with, too young to know he shouldn't.

-Fionn had tired on the walk and now rode on Torven's hip, but his eyes tracked the children with focused intensity.
-Not just looking—studying.
-The way they moved together, called to each other.
-His small face serious, body straining forward, following every movement they made.
+Fionn had tired on the walk and now rode on Torven's hip, but his eyes tracked the children.
+Not just looking, studying the way they moved together, called to each other, his small face serious, body straining forward.

 He set the buckets down.
 "Fionn—"

-One of the Edge-dweller boys—Denn—stopped first.
-He turned to Fionn and smiled.
+One of the Edge-dweller boys—Denn—stopped first, turned to Fionn, and smiled.

-Fionn pulled himself up to standing—wobbling, unsteady, arms out for balance—until his eyes were level with the other boy's.
+Fionn pulled himself up to standing, wobbling, arms out for balance, until his eyes were level with the other boy's.

 For one moment, their eyes held.